 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Nancy Hatch Woodward, Nancy Hatch Woodward Communications

-- Most employers in New York are subject to New York's Unemployment Insurance Law.
-See New York Unemployment Insurance.
+- Most employers doing business in New York are subject to New York's Unemployment Insurance Law.
+See Employer Coverage.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Employee Eligibility.

 - Employers need to comply with notice, posting and recordkeeping requirements.
 See Notice and Posting Requirements; Recordkeeping Requirements.